benmezger/benmezger/README.md

 ## Hi, there

 My name is Benjamin Mezger and I am one of many software engineers lost in a world of code and numbers.
-In day [job](https://ckl.io), I work on a large Python E-commerce code-base with [Django](https://www.djangoproject.com/) and [Wagtail](https://wagtail.io/) on a team of 7 software engineers.
+In my day [job](https://ckl.io), I work on a large Python E-commerce code-base with [Django](https://www.djangoproject.com/) and [Wagtail](https://wagtail.io/) on a team of 7 software engineers.

 I&rsquo;m interested in computer security, operating systems, and computer